BizTalk Server to Azure Integration Services: How do we migrate Dynamic Ports?

 There are also ways to create a static port with dynamic behavior, but I will leave that for another day.

-Using a combination of Message Box direct bound ports and filters.
+Using a combination of Message Box, direct-bound ports, and filters.

-Now, some adapters can be quite difficult to configure in runtime, like the SQL Adapter.
+Now, some adapters can be quite difficult to configure at runtime, like the SQL Adapter.
 So, in order to minimize that developer effort and to better maintain the port configuration and security.
 We can apply the same principles without using Dynamic ports.

 • Finally, on each physical send port, we need to apply a filter to subscribe to those messages.

-The real case scenario where I added to implement this approach was on a client where we had several processes running, and depending on which internal company inside the organization that messages were related to, we had to communicate with a different database, but all those databases were equal.
+The real case scenario where I added to implement this approach was on a client where we had several processes running, and depending on which internal company inside the organization that the messages were related to, we had to communicate with a different database, but all those databases were equal.

 The challenge